john-yohan-park/Valgrind_Catalina/README.md

     - `docker images` to see your Ubuntu's image id and copy it (henceforward addressed as `yourImageID`)
 4. Create & run a container of that image
     - `docker run -it yourImageID`
-5. Update Ubuntu & install relevant components (Git, Valgrind, G++, Nano)
+5. Your containerized Ubuntu should've started.
+Update it & install relevant components (Git, Valgrind, G++, Nano)
     - `apt-get update`
     - `apt-get install git-core`
     - `apt-get install valgrind`